All Episodes

 That ought to be very telling.

-You know, it's like firing the coach.
+It's like firing the coach.

 You can't fire the whole team, fire the coach, blame him.

-Uh, but anyway, so but there's this divide where the White House is pretty much trying to blame Kamala Harris for a lot of Joe's decisions.
+But anyway, so but there's this divide where the White House is pretty much trying to blame Kamala Harris for a lot of Joe's decisions.

-Anyway, the uh so we were told by Biden's doctor, he says, no, no, no, his brain is fine.
+Anyway, the so we were told by Biden's doctor, he says, no, no, no, his brain is fine.

 I don't believe that.

-I don't think that Joe Biden, now remember the media insisted Donald Trump take a cognitive test.
+I don't think that Joe Biden, now, remember, the media insisted Donald Trump take a cognitive test.

 I'm told the test is pretty hard.